gcanti/react-vdom/README.md

 - `component` an instance of a component

-Returns a JSON containing the VDOM.
+Returns a JSON containing a synthetic VDOM.

 # License (MIT)